FAIRvocabularies/examples/vocabularies/Geological-Timescale/README.md

 ## Governance - who is the content-custodian

-  - **Rule 2.
-Determine the governance arrangements and custodian responsible for the legacy vocabulary**
+**Rule 2.** Determine the governance arrangements and custodian responsible for the legacy vocabulary

 Global Boundary Stratotype Section and Points are officially ratified by the [International Commission on Stratigraphy](https://stratigraphy.org/).

 ## Term encoding

-  - **Rule 6.
-Create a semantic-standards based vocabulary - address Interoperability**
+**Rule 6.** Create a semantic-standards based vocabulary - address Interoperability

 Maintained in https://github.com/CGI-IUGS/timescale-data

-Namespaces:
+### Namespaces

+The FAIR Geological Timescale encodes the basic information using SKOS, but also includes a lot of more specific information using a variety of standard ontologies.

 ```turtle
 @prefix dct: <http://purl.org/dc/terms/> .
 @prefix geo: <http://www.opengis.net/ont/geosparql#> .